iamAkolab/java_codecademy/learn-beginner-java/code-challenge/2-Using-loops-with-strings.md

-# Code Challenge: Using Loops With Strings.
+# Code Challenge: Using Loops With Strings
 ## String Traversal
 Strings are objects that hold text-based information.
 Did you know we can also iterate through a String using a loop?
 That’s right- similar to arrays and ArrayLists, we can traverse a String in order to access each individual element.